PrasadP744/SRE-TASK/README.md

 ### 🔑 **Configuration Security**
 - **Exposed Secrets**: All configuration hashes and secrets are visible for educational purposes and better understanding and cloning this setup
   - **Required for Production**:
-    - Regenerate all passwords, API keys, and secret hashes
+    - Regenerate all passwords,and secret hashes
     - Use environment variables or secret management systems
     - Implement proper secret rotation policies
     - Enable audit logging for secret access